david942j/one_gadget/README.md

 When playing ctf pwn challenges we usually need the one-gadget RCE (remote code execution), which leads to call `execve('/bin/sh', NULL, NULL)`.

-This gem provides such gadgets finder, no need to use IDA-pro every time like a fool.
+This gem provides such gadgets finder, no need to use objdump or IDA-pro every time like a fool :wink:.

-This work provides the command-line tool `one_gadget` for easy usage.
+To use this tool, just type +one_gadget+ in command line and enjoy the magic :laughing:!

 Note: Supports amd64 and i386!